GopinathManikandan/Activity2Score/README.md

 3) Regression modeling using Random Forest Regressor

-4) Hyperparameter tuning with GridSearchCV

-5) Performance evaluation using RMSE and R² Score
+4) Performance evaluation using RMSE and R² Score

-6) Model saved using joblib for reuse
+5) Model saved using joblib for reuse

 --- Tech Stack ---